FullScreenShenanigans/StyleGuidr/README.md

 ### Coding Guidelines

-Write beautiful, consise code when possible.
+Write beautiful, concise code when possible.

 Your code shouldn't stray far from the structure of the other repositories.
 In general: